 (Like many aspects of the crosswalking process, GEMs can be very intimidating, and they’re difficult to fully understand without a thorough knowledge of the medical coding practice itself.
 For reasons of brevity and space, we won’t be discussing them in great detail in this course, other than in general terms.
 If you’d like to learn more about GEMs, how they work, and how to use them, you can find a thorough, comprehensive guide here.)

 One of the main things we learn from looking at GEMs is which codes can be transferred from one set to another.
 One of the main rules of crosswalking is: You can code from a specific injury to a general one, but you cannot code from the general to the specific.

 That is, you can’t infer specific pieces of information from a more general diagnosis code and then apply them to a more specific code in another set.

 Because crosswalking requires a thorough understanding of both ICD-10-CM and ICD-9-CM, we won’t dive much deeper than that in this course.
-As you train to become a medical coder, you’ll want to take extra courses that instruct you how to map codes effectively between the two sets.
-Having a fluency in the crosswalking process will make you a more desirable hire, especially as the changeover date of October 1, 2015 approaches.
-For a more thorough review of crosswalking including specific examples, be sure to download our ebook.
+As you train to become a medical coder, you may be required to take extra courses that instruct you how to map codes effectively between the two sets.
+Having a fluency in the crosswalking process will make you a more desirable hire.